Jessie Harlan Lincoln

-Jessie Harlan Lincoln (November 6, 1875 – January 4, 1948) was the second daughter of Robert Todd Lincoln, the granddaughter of Abraham Lincoln, and the mother of Mary Lincoln Beckwith and Robert Todd Lincoln Beckwith.
+Jessie Harlan Lincoln (November 6, 1875 – January 4, 1948) was an American known for being a granddaughter of Abraham Lincoln.
+She was the second daughter of Robert Todd Lincoln and the mother of Mary Lincoln Beckwith and Robert Todd Lincoln Beckwith.

 Early life

-Jessie Harlan Lincoln was born on November 6, 1875 in Chicago to Mary and Robert Todd Lincoln.
+Jessie Harlan Lincoln was born on November 6, 1875, in Chicago to Mary and Robert Todd Lincoln.
 At the time of her birth, Robert Lincoln was practicing law in Chicago.
 She was the last of three children of Robert Todd Lincoln.

 Jessie's sister and brother were, respectively: